 Remove Write Protection on the SD Card

 Again if the SD card is write-protected, then you might experience the SD card not showing up in Windows 10.
-Follow the steps below to remove write protection of the SD card using Diskpart command.
+Follow the steps below to remove the write protection of the SD card using Diskpart command.

 - Open the command prompt as administrator,

 - Type diskpart and press Enter to open the Diskpart window.

 - Next type command list disk and press Enter.